adlocode/wayland-wall/README.md

 We currently have this list of protocols:

+*   background
+    This protocol will allow clients to display a surface as your screen background
+*   dock-manager
+    This protocol will allow clients to dock surfaces on screen edges
 *   notification-area
     This protocol will allow notification daemons to display their notifications using Wayland.